Mount Kenya: Kikuyu

 Translated to the Kamba language, kĩrĩnyaga, would be ki nyaa.
-This is the name that Ludwig Kraph was given when he sighted the mountain from Kitui (in Kamba country).
+This is the name that Ludwig Krapf was given when he sighted the mountain from Kitui (in Kamba county).
 He recorded it as Kenya.
 It became the name of not only the mountain but also the country.

 Embu

-The Embu people live to the south-east of Mount Kenya, and believe that the mountain is God's home (the Embu word for God is Ngai or Mwene Njeru).
-The mountain is sacred, and they build their houses with the doors facing towards it.
+The Embu people live to the south-east of Mount Kenya, and believe that the mountain is God's home (the Embu word for God is Ngai, Murungu or Mwene Njeru).The Embu name for Mount Kenya is 'Kĩ nyaga' which means similar to the Kikuyu 'the one with the ostrich'.
+The mountain is sacred, and they build their houses with the doors facing toward it.
 The Embu people are closely related to the Ameru and Mbeere people.
 The Mbeere and Akamba are the settlers of the southeast side of the mountain.

 Ameru

-The Ameru occupy the east, north and north-western slopes of the mountain.
+The Ameru occupy the east, north, and north-western slopes of the mountain.
 They are generally agricultural and also keep livestock and occupy what is among the most fertile land in Kenya.
 The Meru god Murungu was from the skies.
 Their name for Mt.
-Kenya is Kirimara, which means 'mountain with white features'.
+Kenya is Kirimaara, which means 'mountain with white features'.